To test or not to test for BRCA?

 Walking into the doctor’s office I felt nervous excitement more than anything.
 I wasn’t scared, or concerned, or worried.
 At this point, I wanted to know.
 Whatever the news was, I was ready.
 I was happy to see it was the same doctor as before – a sense of familiarity helps in these situations.

 She was nervous but I didn’t pick up on that until she handed me a piece of paper with shaky hands.
-She said: “It looks like it was a good idea you decided to get tested.”
+She said: “It looks like it was a good choice you decided to get tested.”
 WHAT???
 And there it was.
 BRCA1 in bold, no way to miss it.

 I was shocked (I totally called that one).
 I stared at that piece of paper and couldn’t say a word.
 I told the doctor I’m shocked and can’t find any words and she said it’s understandable and that she felt the same way.
-Even she was sure my results were negative.
+Even she was sure my results would be negative.
 But they weren’t.

 After BRCA: what comes next